azoth-lang/azoth.language.reference/old/reference-types.md

 console.WriteLine("distance from origin \(distance)");
 ```

 Here the `distance_from_origin` borrows a reference to point referenced by `a`.
-By default, borrowed references are immutable.
+By default, borrowed references are read only.
 They can't be used to mutate the object being referenced.
 If we tried to insert `p.x *= 2` as the first line of `distance_from_origin` we would get a compile error saying that `p` can't be mutated.

 ## Mutable Borrowing

+**TODO:** this is no longer required.

 It is also possible to borrow a reference to a mutable object.
 To do this use the `mut` keyword when passing the value.
 If taking a mutable borrow with a function parameter, simply declare the parameter as `mut`.